alarst13/u3d/README.md

    cargo binstall maturin
    ```

-4. Then, navigate to the `rust/perlin` directory:
+4. Then, navigate to the `rust/perlin` directory.
 5. In the `rust/perlin` directory, run the following command:
    ```bash
    maturin develop